-As candidates navigate the job search, it is often easy for them to get frustrated and focus on what is not going right.
-However, there are many things candidates can be thankful for and many ways to demonstrate their thankfulness during a job search.
+As candidates navigate the job search, they can easily become frustrated and begin focusing too much on what is not going right.
+However, as a job seeker, you have many things to be grateful for and many ways of demonstrating your gratitude during your search.

-- Relish the opportunity to learn new things and meet new people in an area of interest to you.
-Not everybody you encounter will be able to help you with your job search goals, but expanding your network and knowledge base is valuable regardless.
+- Recognize that your job search is an opportunity to learn new things and meet new people.
+Not everyone you encounter will be able to help you land a new role, but expanding your network and knowledge base is valuable regardless.

-- Appreciate your increased level of comfort in talking about yourself in a concise and compelling way as a result of your job search activities.
+- Observe (and celebrate) your increased level of comfort in talking about yourself in a concise and compelling way.

-- Understand that you are building resiliency and adaptability as well as job search savviness and important marketplace information whenever you receive critical feedback or encounter a setback or rejection.
+- Appreciate that the job search is building your resiliency and adaptability, especially when you receive critical feedback or encounter a setback or rejection.

 - Send follow-up emails to thank your contacts for their time and insights or to update them on your progress.

-- Offer to make introductions.
-Think about how you can help your contacts by connecting them with somebody else in your network.
+- Be the connector; offer to make introductions.
+Think about the people you could help by connecting them with someone else in your network.

-- Refer others to new job opportunities, or share job opportunities with your LinkedIn network.
+- Refer others to new job opportunities or share job postings with your LinkedIn network.

-- Take the call and share your wisdom with an alum from your undergrad institution or someone who worked at one of your previous employers.
+- Take the call and share your wisdom with a graduate of your college or someone who worked at one of your previous employers.

-Looking for a new job requires a lot of hard work, patience, and resilience, so we encourage you to reframe your mindset.
-Find joy in the “silver linings” by keeping a journal of all the positive things that are happening in your search.
-Happy (belated) Thanksgiving!
+- Find joy in the “silver linings” by keeping a journal of all the positive things that happen in your search.